John Ensign: Personal life

-According to The New York Times, during college at Colorado State, Ensign became a born-again Christian.
+When he was a student at Colorado State, Ensign became a born-again Christian.
 He and his now ex-wife, Darlene, were active in the Promise Keepers, an evangelical group.
-He and his ex-wife have three children.
-In 2019, the couple were reported to have divorced after 31 years of marriage.
+John and Darlene Ensign have three children.

 Ensign is a member of the Pentecostal International Church of the Foursquare Gospel.
-During his Senate tenure, he was the only Pentecostal in the Senate.
+As of 2000, Ensign attended a Foursquare church when he was in Las Vegas.
+He has been a member of the religious and political organization The Fellowship, described by evangelical Christians as one of the most politically well-connected fundamentalist organizations in the United States.
+During Ensign's Senate tenure, he was the only Pentecostal in the Senate.
 While working in Washington, DC, he resided at the C Street Center, a religious house in the capital.
-Ensign moved out of the C Street house in November 2009, after disclosure of an extramarital affair and reports that he influenced others to keep quiet about it.
+Ensign moved out of the C Street house in November 2009, after disclosure of an extramarital affair and reports that he influenced others to keep quiet about his affair.

-When in Las Vegas he attends a northwest Foursquare church.
-He is a member of the religious and political organization The Fellowship, described by evangelical Christians as one of the most politically well-connected fundamentalist organizations in the United States.
+In 2019, John and Darlene Ensign were reported to have divorced after 31 years of marriage.